telerik/kendo-ui-core/docs/web/sortable/integration.md

         });
     }

-## Customize the hint
+## Customization

+### Editing

+In order for the draggable functionality of the Sortable widget to work, prevent the `mousedown` event.
+This keeps the `change` event of the editor input from firing, which in turn prevents the MVVM from saving the updated value.

+If you use the `inline` or `popup` editing mode, set a more specific filter which excludes the item that is currently in editing mode.

+    .filter(">tbody >tr:not(.k-grid-edit-row)")

+Note that if you use the `batch` or `incell` editing modes, the above is not working.
+The solution to this issue is to apply [custom editors](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#configuration-columns.editor) and configure them to [update when the `input` event fires](http://docs.telerik.com/kendo-ui/framework/mvvm/bindings/value#controlling-when-the-view-model-is-updated)&mdash;by deafult, the framework listens for the `change` event.
+To implement the solution, add the `data-value-update="input"` attribute to the editor inputs.
+The downside of this approach is that the input event does not work for old versions of the Internet Explorer.

+> **Important**
+> The `data-value-update` approach works with regular inputs.
+However, you must configure the Kendo UI widgets manually as they do nto support the `data-value-update` attribute.

+### Hint

-The hint element is appended to the `<body>` element and as a result its width will be different from the Grid's one.
+The `hint` element of the Sortable is appended to the `<body>` element.
+As a result, its width is different from the width of the Grid.

-The following example demonstrates how to style the hint element so it **looks like the row element** that is currently dragged.
+The example below demonstrates how to style the `hint` element, so it looks like the `row` element that is currently dragged.

+###### Example

     <div id="grid"></div>
     <script>